prometheus/jmx_exporter/README.md

 Metrics will now be accessible at http://localhost:8080/metrics

 To bind the java agent to a specific IP change the port number to `host:port`.

+If you start getting exceptions thrown like in here: #666, just follow the advice given there regarding IP:PORT configurations.

+### As HTTP Server

+Clone the repo and build the Project in order to get the http server jar to use.

 See `./run_sample_httpserver.sh` for a sample script that runs the httpserver against itself.